2017 - Dopamine Slave (single)

 In the 1990's, longtime friends and musical collaborators Wishnefsky, David Rodgers, and Todd Jameson formed the Los Angeles based alt-rock band Jabberwock.
 Jabberwock released two highly acclaimed records (Southland and Letterbomb) and an EP (Wishful Sinking).
 After Jabberwock broke up in 1998, Wish retired from performing live and focused his attention on writing and recording.
 Under the Lost Dog Records label, he released eight solo records as Wishnefsky and two records as his piano based project Veneer.
 (You can find Wishnefsky's solo records here and Veneer records here.)
 Dave went on to play drums for various bands, projects, and sessions.
 Todd went on to pursue a career in graphic design and art.

 Around 2011, R. Matthew Carroll, who happens to be Wish's cousin, commenced bugging Wish relentlessly to start performing again.
 Wish relented.
-As such, in 2012, Wish, Matt, and Dave started performing Wishnefsky music at various clubs in the LA area.
+In 2012, Wish, Matt, and Dave started performing Wishnefsky music at various clubs in the LA area.
 From early on, Matt, no stranger to relentless bugging, started, again, relentlessly bugging Wish to utilize a band name.
-Wish recognized Matt was probably on to something (as opposed to being on something, though that may have very well been the case considering the amount of prescription medication to which Matt has access - just kidding and Matt's a physician by the way).
+Wish recognized Matt was probably on to something (as opposed to being on something, though that may have very well been the case considering the amount of prescription medication to which Matt has access - just kidding, though Matt is a physician, by the way).

 Indeed.
 Thereupon, the search for a band name commenced.